input-output-hk/hermes/docs/src/architecture/05_building_block_view/hermes_core.md

 ## Hermes application

-*Hermes application* - a WASM component that executes a specific business logic and serves as an event handler for the of the *Hermes Events*.
+*Hermes application* - a collection of WASM components, which are packed together and executes a specific business logic.
+It mainly serves as an event handler for the of the *Hermes Events*.
-During initialization, it defines a list of events to subscribe to.
-Each *Hermes application* can interact with the *HRE* through *HRE calls* based on corresponding [WIT](https://component-model.bytecodealliance.org/design/wit.html) defintions.
+Each *Hermes application* can interact with the *HRE* through *HRE calls* based on corresponding [WIT](https://component-model.bytecodealliance.org/design/wit.html) definitions.